 Wrist pain: The A-B-Z's of exercise

-Ulnar sided wrist pain is a common, with up to 10% of the general population experiencing pain at any given point in time.
-So what happens when you are in that 10%?
+Ulnar sided wrist pain is common, with up to 10% of the people around the world experiencing wrist pain at any given point in time.
+So if you're having wrist pain while playing tennis, picking up your kids or doing pushups what should you do?

 Point A is where you are at today.
 This can be thought of in a variety of ways.
-It includes variables such as your treatment protocol or diagnosis, your wrist functionality (think range of motion, grip strength and weight bearing tolerance) and your current concerns.
+It includes variables such as your treatment protocol or diagnosis, your wrist functionality (how and what can I use my wrist and what causes pain?) and your current concerns.
 Can you define your Point A?

 Some questions that may help you define this: